 In 1992 she joined the Troth, an international heathen organization, and in 1993 was created a Troth elder.
 Since then she has served the Troth as a Redeswoman (Board of Directors), Steerswoman (President), Coordinator of the Clergy Training Program, and editor of the Troth’s journal, Idunna, since 1996.
 In the mid-nineties she began teaching workshops on oracular practice, and conducting workshops at conferences and festivals.

-She is the author of five non-fiction books, most recently The Way of the Oracle, twenty-nine novels, and seventy-eight short stories.
+She is the author of seven non-fiction books, including Essential Asatru and Odin: Magic, Runes and Ecstasy (Weiser Books, September 2017), twenty-nine novels, and eighty short stories.
 She also writes a regular column on goddesses for Sagewoman Magazine.

 You can find out more about Diana and her work on www.diana-paxson.com.